webiny/webiny-js/README.md

 ## Webiny is the easiest way to adopt serverless!

 Want to build an API?
 A React app?
 A full administration app for your product, website or mobile app?
-With Webiny you can do all that and then some!
+With Webiny, you can do all that and then some!
 Your project will be bootstrapped and prepared for development of your next project in just a few moments.
 With the tools that come out of the box you'll be able to immediately deploy your project to the cloud (for now only AWS).

 Our plugin-based approach to the whole system will make it easy for you to override, upgrade and tweak the system to fit your needs.